costa-group/syrup-python/README.md

 after executing the basic block in terms of the state of the initial stack.

-This version of the `syrup` tool is implemented entirely in Python3 and considers further configurations in the Max-SMT encoding to determine the best options for its usage.
+This version of the `syrup` tool is implemented entirely in Python3 and considers further configurations in the Max-SMT encoding to determine the best options for its usage, as well as more simplification rules.

 ## Installation (Ubuntu 20.04)